Particle Identities

 • Take the quiz: Have your students go through the online quiz on their own to find out which particle fits their personality best.

-• Compare particle ID cards: Students can compare each other's particles to find out, which particles share similar properties or which particles can interact with each other because they have the same type of charge.
+• Compare particle ID cards: Have students compare their particles, which particles share similar properties or which particles can interact with each other because they have the same type of charge.

 • Play the quiz inversely: Once students understand the different particle properties, they can play the quiz in the other direction.
 How do you need to answer the quiz questions to end up as an anti-strange quark? or an electron? or an electron-neutrino?